Women in the Indian Armed Forces: Indian Navy

 All-women crew of INSV Tarini on completion of their voyage of circumnavigation of the globe.

-In October 1976, Dr. Barbara Ghosh became the first woman officer in the Indian Navy to attain the rank of commander.
+In October 1976, Dr. Barbara Ghosh became the first woman officer in the Indian Navy to attain the rank of Commander.
 Having joined the navy in 1961, she was also the first woman medical officer to receive a permanent naval commission.

-Dr. Punita Arora, commissioned in 1968, is the first woman in the Indian Army to reach the second highest rank, Lieutenant General, and the first female Vice Admiral.
+Dr. Punita Arora, commissioned in 1968, was the first woman in the Indian Army to reach the second-highest rank of Lieutenant General and the first female Vice Admiral.

-On 8 March 2018, International Women's Day the six-member crew of INSV Tarini that participated in Navika Sagar Parikrama namely Lt Cdr Vartika Joshi, Lt Cdr P. Swathi, Lt Cdr Pratibha Jammwal, Lt Payal Gupta, Lt Aishwarya Boddapati, and Lt Shourgrakpam Vijaya Devi were conferred Nari Shakti Puraskar for outstanding contribution towards women empowerment.
-The award was received by Lieutenant Shourgrakpam Vijaya Devi, who is Northeast India's first female officer on behalf of team.
-All six women officers were also awarded the Nao Sena Medal (Gallantry) and the Tenzing Norgay Adventure Award.
+On 8 March 2018 (International Women's Day), the six-member crew of the INSV Tarini, which participated in the Navika Sagar Parikrama, was conferred the Nari Shakti Puraskar for their outstanding contribution toward women's empowerment.
+The crew included Lt.
+Cdr.
+Vartika Joshi, Lt.
+Cdr.
+P. Swathi, Lt.
+Cdr.
+Pratibha Jammwal, Lt.
+Payal Gupta, Lt.
+Aishwarya Boddapati, and Lt.
+Shourgrakpam Vijaya Devi.
+The award was received on behalf of the crew by Lieutenant Shourgrakpam Vijaya Devi, Northeast India's first female naval officer.
+All six officers were also awarded the Nao Sena Medal (Gallantry) and the Tenzing Norgay National Adventure Award.

-On 2 December 2019, Sub-lieutenant Shubhangi Swaroop became the first woman pilot for the Indian Navy.
-She will be flying the Dornier 228 surveillance aircraft.
-In September 2020, two women officers - Sub Lieutenants Kumudini Tyagi and Riti Singh - were deployed onboard warships for the first time.
-They were selected to serve as airborne tacticians to operate from the deck of warships.
+On 2 December 2019, Sub-lieutenant Shubhangi Swaroop became the first woman pilot for the Indian Navy, flying the Dornier 228 surveillance aircraft.
+In September 2020, two women officers, Sub-Lieutenants Kumudini Tyagi and Riti Singh, were deployed onboard warships for the first time.
+They were selected as airborne tacticians to operate from the decks of naval vessels.

-On 26 August 2021, Surgeon Vice Admiral Sheila S. Mathai became the fourth woman to be promoted to three-star rank and the first direct navy woman vice-admiral.
-Surgeon Vice Admiral Arti Sarin is the third woman to hold three-star rank in the Indian Navy.
+On 26 August 2021, Surgeon Vice Admiral Sheila S. Mathai became the fourth woman to be promoted to a three-star rank and the first woman to achieve to rank of Vice Admiral directly within the Navy.
+Surgeon Vice Admiral Arti Sarin is the third woman to hold a three-star rank in the Indian Navy.

-In December 2023, Lieutenant Commander Prerna Deosthalee became the first woman officer of the Indian Navy to command an Indian Naval Warship.
+In December 2023, Lieutenant Commander Prerna Deosthalee became the first woman officer of the Indian Navy to command an Indian naval warship.

-In July 2025, Sub-Lieutenant Astha Poonia of Meerut was inducted as India Navy's first woman fighter pilot for MiG-29K fighter jets based at aircraft carriers — INS Vikramaditya and INS Vikrant.
+In July 2025, Sub-Lieutenant Astha Poonia of Meerut was inducted as the Indian Navy's first woman fighter pilot for MiG-29K fighter jets, based at aircraft carriers INS Vikramaditya and INS Vikrant.